Cauldron II: The Pumpkin Strikes Back: Reception

 Cauldron II was well received by video game journalists upon its release.
 ZX Spectrum magazines Crash and ZX Computing Monthly awarded Cauldron II their top accolades: "Crash Smash" (Note: Starting with issue 17, Crash magazine designated games with an overall rating 90% and higher as a "Crash Smash".) and "Monster Hit", (Note: ZX Computing Monthly did not have numerical ratings and instead rated games on a qualitative scale with a monster motif based on entertainment, playability, and value.) respectively.
 Similar to the first Cauldron, praise from the video game press focused on the graphical quality and criticism directed at the gameplay was mixed.
 Computer and Video Games reviewer Paul Boughton praised the size of the game world but criticised the audio quality of the Amstrad CPC and ZX Spectrum versions, citing the limited capabilities of the two systems.
 In concluding his review, Boughton felt any version of the game would be worth purchasing.
 Phil South of Your Sinclair praised the game's presentation and design, calling the graphics "lovely" and the platform gameplay "original".
 ZX Computing reviewer praised the audio-visuals and recommended the title for fans of the previous game.

 A Crash magazine reviewer lauded the audio-visuals of the ZX Spectrum version and commented that the gameplay offered more than its predecessor's.
 The reviewer described Cauldron II as difficult but felt that the sense of accomplishment gained from successful completion outweighed the negative aspect.
 Computer Gamers reviewer criticised the bouncing gameplay, citing unpredictable reactions and difficulty in navigating around tough enemies.
 Rich Pelley and Jon Pillar of Your Sinclair echoed similar comments.
 The ZX Computing reviewer criticised the bouncing aspect but praised the overall game design as enjoyable.
 Phil King, another Crash reviewer, praised the Silverbird re-release.
 He called the graphics "colourful" and "well-animated" and felt that the game was of good value despite its excessive difficulty.
 The commercial success of the two Cauldron games prompted Palace to give Brown more creative freedom for his following project, Barbarian: The Ultimate Warrior.

 The game has received a positive retrospective reception decades after its release.
 Stefano Castelli of IGN Italy considered Cauldron II a challenging and well-balanced game, citing it as proof of Brown's excellent game design skill.
 He further noted that while Cauldron II was one of many collect-all-the-items platformers at the time, its quality was undeniable.
 Retro Gamer writer Craig Grannell described the game's difficulty as the "only real criticism".
+Italian developer Ivan Venturi recalled that his mentor—Francesco Carlà—defined the game as the standard Venturi should aim for when he was honing his skills to start Simulmondo.